desktop/desktop/docs/technical/editor-integration.md

 }
 ```

-Desktop will confirm this file exists on disk - if it's missing or lost
+Desktop will confirm this file exists on disk before launching - if it's
-it won't let you launch the external editor.
+missing or lost it won't let you launch the external editor.

 ## macOS